pikachusensei/plum_shreyansh_singh_cse/README.md

 # AI-Powered Appointment Scheduler

-This is a backend service built for Plum's hiring assignment (Problem Statement 5).
 It parses natural language appointment requests from both text and images (including handwriting) and converts them into structured JSON data.

 ## Architecture